 Are you considering migrating your email, file storage, or office software license to Office 365?
-This useful guide will help your small business understand the benefits of migration to Office 365 and Exchange Online.
+This useful guide will help your small business understand the benefits of Office 365 and Exchange Online.

 Migrating workloads to the cloud is a hot topic in boardrooms, especially when it comes to the future of corporate messaging.
 There are numerous benefits to moving to Office 365, such as freeing up internal resources, reducing corporate liability and cutting overhead costs.
 But how easy is it to do, and is it something you can do yourself?

-To help you make an informed decision and create an office 365 migration plan, take a look at our tips and advice, below.
+To help you make an informed decision and create an office 365 migration plan, have a read of our tips and advice:

 What is Microsoft Office 365 for Business?